 1) Special characters in the public URL: you can claim a URL with LinkedIn.
 If a user puts special characters in it, you will not be able to track them.

-Once enabled, Sponsor Tracking will be visible as a section on the Customer 360 page.
+Once enabled, Sponsor Tracking can be added as a visible section on the Customer 360 page and the Relationship 360 page.
+For more information on how to add this section for these pages, refer to Configure Sponsor Tracking.
 For each account, you must select the relevant contacts you want to track from the Sponsor Tracking section.

 1. Click +Sponsor to get started.